AxlLind/Strive/README.md

 platform for the game is mobile, both android and iOS, using the gyroscope accelerometer for controls.

+Developed by Axel Lindeberg and Jonatan Cerwall.
+Music by Pontus Mjöberg.

 #### How to install
 For android the process is quite easy.
 Simply download the [apk here](https://github.com/AxlLind/2D-platformer/raw/master/JumperGame.apk) and